CommanderCortex/ArchInstallScript/README.md

+You can also download the ISO File under releases, and attatch it to a VM or flash it to a second USB drive to copy the files over to your live ArchISO, this is useful if you want an easy way to setup wifi with the Wifi.sh script and then just run the Setup.sh script; Otherwise Follow the steps below

 Super Simple Arch Linux install instructions

 If you're connected over Wifi then please setup your network using the following Guide: Note i will be using wlan0 here as it's the most common interface, change if needed for your system.